jonathanmorris180/apex-fuzzy-finder/README.md

 ## 📋 Installation

-Can be easily installed as an unlocked package via this link.
+Can be easily installed as an unlocked package.
+See the latest [release](https://github.com/jonathanmorris180/apex-fuzzy-finder/releases) for the installation link.

 ## ☄ Usage